Q&A: An Interview with Maura Hawkins Principal, Delta-Peach Bottom Elementary School

 Maura: Delta is a historically Welsh town surrounded by a very rural community.
 Many of our students live within walking distance from the school and unfortunately we’d nothing to offer them for outside play; our school had not had any type of play structure for more than 20 years.
 Under such circumstances, building a playground was extremely important not only to them, but for their families after regular school hours.

-GR: Why did you choose General Recreation?
+GR: Why did you choose General Recreation instead of one of the other playground equipment companies?

 Maura: We chose Gen Rec for a variety of reasons, most importantly Steve [Hemler’s] passion for making our playground a reality; his willingness to go above and beyond to see the project through to completion; and his commitment to excellence and community.